amin-nejad/text-mining/README.md

 Also, requires connection to a neo4j database.
 Follow instructions here: https://neo4j.com/developer/get-started/

 Then follow the Jupyter Notebook in a sequential manner

+Most of the functionality has also been created into a streamlit application.
+Run `streamlit run app.py`